Reader Question · Career Development

 If you don’t get there

-A common thing that happens: people do 6 months of this prep, have the informational conversations, and realize they don’t actually want IB.
+A common thing happens: people do 6 months of this prep, have the informational conversations, and realize they don’t actually want IB.
 They want the skills of IB — modeling, deal work, strategic thinking — which can be picked up in corp dev, PE-adjacent roles, strategic finance at a bigger company, or even advanced FP&A.

 That’s not a failure.
 That’s the prep doing its job.
 Make the decision with real information, not with Reddit fumes.